 As each underwriting year has developed, our re-estimated expected ultimate claims and claim expense ratios have changed.
 In particular, our re-estimated ultimate claims and claim expense ratios decreased significantly from the initial estimates for the 2002 through 2006 underwriting years.
 This was principally due to our 2005 reserve review.
 During our 2005 reserve review, we further segmented the specialty business with the aim of grouping risks into more homogeneous categories which respond to the evolution of actual exposures.
 This became possible as the volume of this business increased over the three preceding years.
 This further segmentation required the selection of loss reporting patterns to be applied to these new groups.
 We also updated our assumptions for our original loss reporting patterns based on a combination of new industry information and actual experience accumulated over the three preceding years.
 The assumptions for the new loss reporting patterns were applied to all prior underwriting years.
 In addition, we made explicit allowances for commuted contracts whereas previously these were considered in the overall reserving assumptions.
 We also reviewed substantially all of our case reserves and additional case reserves.
 The result of the foregoing was a decrease in our specialty reinsurance re-estimated ultimate claims and claim expense reserves in 2005.
 Subsequent to this reserve review, the results of our specialty book of business have been mixed.
-The 2006 underwriting year actual paid and reported losses during 2006 have overall been less than expected, which has resulted in a reduction in our expected ultimate claims and claim expense ratio for this year.
+The 2006 underwriting year includes favorable development as actual paid and reported losses during 2006 have overall been less than expected, which has resulted in a reduction in our expected ultimate claims and claim expense ratio for this year.
 However, the 2008 underwriting year has performed worse than expected and our current estimates are higher than our initial estimates.
-This is due in part to losses in our casualty clash line of business in 2008, associated with exposure to the deterioration of the credit and capital markets in 2008 as well as the Madoff matter discover
+This is due in part to the losses in our casualty clash line of business in 2008, associated with exposure to the deterioration of the credit and capital markets in 2008 as well as the Madoff matter discovered in the fourth quarter of 2008.
+As noted above, our specialty reinsurance business is in general characterized by events of low frequency and high severity which results in actual experience that can be significantly better or worse than long-term trends or industry standards may imply.

 As noted above, some of our specialty reinsurance contracts are exposed to net claims and claim expenses from large natural and man-made catastrophes.
 Net claims and claim expenses from these large catastrophes are reserved for after the events which gave rise to the claims in a manner which is consistent with our property catastrophe reinsurance reserving practices as discussed above.
-The large catastrophes occurring during the period from 2002 to 2010 impacting our specialty unit principally include hurricanes Katrina, Rita and Wilma, which occurred in 2005.
-Our estimate of ultimate net claims and claim expenses from hurricanes Katrina, Rita and Wilma, within our specialty reinsurance unit, net of reinsurance recoveries and assumed and ceded loss related premium, totaled \$98.8 million, \$73.1 million, \$73.1 million, \$73.1 million, \$63.1 million and \$57.8 million at December 31, 2005, 2006, 2007, 2008, 2009 and 2010, respectively.
+The large catastrophes occurring during the period from 2002 to 2011 impacting our specialty unit principally include hurricanes Katrina, Rita and Wilma, which occurred in 2005.
+Our estimate of ultimate net claims and claim expenses from hurricanes Katrina, Rita and Wilma, within our specialty reinsurance unit, net of reinsurance recoveries and assumed and ceded loss related premium, totaled \$51.6 million at December 31, 2011 (2010 - \$57.8 million, 2009 - \$63.1 million).